square/terraform-provider-anomalo/docs/resources/check.md

 ### Optional

 - `check_static_id` (Number) The check ID, persists through updates.
 Implementation Detail: The Anomalo API implements check updates as a deletion of the old check + creation of a new one.
 When using this provider, you can ignore that detail by using `static_check_id`.
 This makes the resource behave like a typical HTTP resource.
+- `ref` (String) A table-scoped, unique, human-readable identifier for the check that persists across updates.
+This provider relies on check_static_id rather than ref changes to checks, so it's possible to update the ref.
+If you used a version of this plugin before the attribute was introduced, you may have specified check in the Params.
+The top level Ref (this attribute) will take precedence if both are provided.
+Params-based refs may be unsupported in the future.
 - `table_id` (Number) The ID of the table that this check belongs to.
 This can be specified by referencing the resource object, ex `anomalo_table.<resource_name>.table_id`.
 It should not be changed after creation.